-Our risk position is influenced by the impact of hedging activity, which primarily consists of interest rate swaps designated as fair value hedges of certain fixed-rate assets and fixed-rate debt instruments, and pay-fixed interest rate swaps designated as cash flow hedges of certain floating-rate debt instruments.
-We also have the ability to use interest rate floor contracts designated as cash flow hedges on certain floating-rate assets.
-The size, maturity, and mix of our hedging activities are adjusted as our balance sheet, asset liability management objectives, and interest rate environment evolve over time.
-Our hedging strategies, however, are not designed to eliminate all interest-rate risk, and we were adversely affected from rising interest rates in 2022.
+Our risk position is influenced by the impact of hedging activity, which primarily consists of interest rate swaps designated as fair value hedges of certain fixed-rate assets and fixed-rate debt instruments.
+Additionally, we use interest rate floor contracts designated as cash flow hedges on certain floating-rate assets.
+The size, maturity, and mix of our hedging activities are adjusted as our balance sheet, asset liability management objectives, and the interest rate environment evolve over time.
+Our hedging strategies, however, are not designed to eliminate all interest-rate risk, and we were adversely affected from rising interest rates in 2022 and 2023.